Scale and size considerations for Cloud Connectors

 - The graph shows a comparison of Cloud Connector CPU usage during a 20,000-session launch.

 - Two Cloud Connectors are deployed for stress and load testing.
-An N+1 deployment of three Cloud Connectors is recommended for High Availability utilization.

 - No CPU contention was observed during the test.

 Cloud Connector CPU usage by component during 20,000 session launch test